worldofmarcus/project-portfolio-2/README.md

 # User Experience (UX)

 ## Wireframes
 The wireframes for the game 'Memory of Queen Oblivion' were created in the software [Balsamiq](https://balsamiq.com).
 The wireframes have been created for desktop, tablet and mobile devices.
 The text content wasn't finalized during the wireframe process.
-There are some visual visual differences compared to the wireframes, the reason being design choices that was made during the creation process.
+There are some visual differences compared to the wireframes, the reason being design choices that was made during the creation process.

 ![Wireframes](readme/assets/images/memory_of_queen_oblivion_mockup_v0.9.png)

 [Back to top](<#table-of-content>)

 ## Site Structure
-The 'Memory of Queen Oblivion' application has four different type of areas (see links below). *Logo area* in the top, *Score board area*, *Game Area* and the different *Modals* that is being shown depending on where in the game the user is.
+The 'Memory of Queen Oblivion' game has four different type of areas. *Logo Area* in the top, *Scoreboard Area*, *Game Area* and the different *Modals* that is being shown depending on where in the game the user is.
 You can read more about each part in the [Existing Features](<#existing-features>) section or by following the links below.

 * [Logo Area](<#logo-area>)
 * [Scoreboard Area](<#scoreboard-area>)